jindongli-Ai/LLM-Symbolic-Reasoning-Survey/README.md

     <h1><b>A Survey on LLM Symbolic Reasoning</b></h1>
 </div>

 The official GitHub page for the survey paper "A Survey on LLM Symbolic Reasoning".
+And this survey has been accepted by AAAI 2026 Bridge--Logical and Symbolic Reasoning in Language Models.

 <div align="center">